 The annual One Book, One Community program, co-sponsored by the City of East Lansing and Michigan State University, encourages the city-university community to read the same book and come together to discuss it in a variety of settings.
-The book is also an assigned reading for all incoming Michigan State University freshmen.
-Pick up a copy of this year's book and turn the pages with the community.

 Thank You to Our 2013 Sponsors and Partners

 OBOC would like to thank our partners and sponsors who have supported the 2013 program: Jackson National Life Insurance Company, Friends of the East Lansing Public Library, SU Federal Credit Union, Alan and Mildred Friend, Coldwell Banker Briarwood, Sam Singh, East Lansing Educational Foundation and Michigan Humanities Council, an affiliate of the National Endowment of Humanities.

 If you have any questions about this year's program or would like to share ideas about future book selections, please email OBOC Coordinator Mandie Maxwell @ email@example.com.